-There are countless stories of Asian American and Pacific Islander people, places, and historical events in national parks or shared through NPS programs and partners.
+There are countless stories and historical events connected to national parks and communities shared through National Park Service programs and partners.
 Here are some suggestions to begin exploring or to learn more:

 Read a theme study that identifies places of important history, including current and potential National Historic Landmarks.